About the Author

 8}

-• CreateMeshInstance sets up the Kubernetes client.
-It does not, as the name might imply, create an instance of a service mesh.
+• CreateInstance sets up the Kubernetes client.
+It does not, as the name might imply, create an instance of an infrastructure component.

 • SupportedOperations returns all supported operations, configured in the adapter.
-An operation is e.g. the installation of a service mesh.
+An operation is e.g. the installation of any given cloud native infrastructure component or service.

 • ApplyOperation executes the operation specified in the request.
 It is one of the supported operations.